sundogbio/szi-tile-source/README.md

 These additional structures mean that the process of locating the Central Directory in a Zip64 file goes like this:

-1. Find the length of the entire file by making a HEAD request to the server, and grabbing the content-length from the response headers
+1. Find the length of the entire file by making an initial ranged GET request to the server for a small subsection of the file, and grabbing the total length from the Content-Range response header
-2. Do a ranged GET request of the file for the maximum possible length of the EOCD + the Zip64 EOCD Locator, ending at the content-length
+2. Do a ranged GET request of the file for the maximum possible length of the EOCD + the Zip64 EOCD Locator, ending at the total length
 3. Step backwards through the results of that request until we find the star of the EOCD (it begins with a magic number)
 4. Read the EOCD in.
 If the relevant fields are not set to their maximum, continue as per step 4